-Differentiated service delivery is a practical approach to addressing these challenges.
-It varies the design and delivery of services offered to different groups of patients and aims to enhance quality, efficiency, and patient satisfaction.
-The goal is to place the client at the center of service delivery while maximizing health system efficiency.
-Key elements of this approach include re-assessing the “when, where, who, and what” of HIV services for patient groups with different clinical, psychosocial, and contextual characteristics.
+DSD varies the design and delivery of services offered to different groups and aims to enhance quality, efficiency, and recipient of care satisfaction.
+The goal is to place individuals at the center of service delivery while maximizing health system efficiency.
+Key elements of this approach include re-assessing the “when, where, who, and what” of HIV services for groups with different clinical, psychosocial, and contextual characteristics.